-Karl Ruehle started SVG in 1954.
-Through a great deal of energy and vision, he quickly built up the club’s membership.
-He was also known for his promotional ability.
-His yearly open house generated a great deal of press coverage.
-Unfortunately, he lacked the customer service skills to keep members.
+Karl and Marlies Ruehle started SVG in 1954.
+Through a great deal of energy and vision, they quickly built up the club’s membership.
+Karl was known for his promotional ability.
+The yearly open house generated a great deal of press coverage.
+Unfortunately, Karl lacked the customer service skills to keep members.
 According to the book Au Naturel: The History of Nudism in Canada, Ruehle was regarded as “autocratic and tight-fisted.’”

 Federation of Canadian Naturist staff repeatedly tried to contact Mr. Ruehle by phone, mail and in person to get his side of the story.
 Unfortunately, there was no response.
 The pictures below were taken on two personal attempts to contact him.
 (May 10, 2006 and June 15, 2006)

 It was subsequently learned that Karl Ruehle passed away in August 2006 after a lengthy stay in the hospital.
 He had had a stroke in the early part of the year which he did not recover from.
 This is probably the reason that the FCN never received any response.

 Walking the property was eerie.
 It seemed like naturists just walked away and abandoned the place as it was.
 It was like wandering through a post-apocalyptic science-fiction movie .
 To see photos from that visit, click here.